Term symbol: Term symbol parity

 where $\ell_i$ is the orbital quantum number for each electron. $P=1$ means even parity while $P=-1$ is for odd parity.
-In fact, only electrons in odd orbitals (with $\ell$ odd) contribute to the total parity: an odd number of electrons in odd orbitals (those with an odd $\ell$ such as in p, f,...) correspond to an odd term symbol, while an even number of electrons in odd orbitals correspond to an even term symbol.
+In fact, only electrons in odd orbitals (with $\ell$ odd) contribute to the total parity: an odd number of electrons in odd orbitals (those with an odd $\ell$ such as in p, f, ...) correspond to an odd term symbol, while an even number of electrons in odd orbitals correspond to an even term symbol.
 The number of electrons in even orbitals is irrelevant as any sum of even numbers is even.
 For any closed subshell, the number of electrons is $2(2\ell+1)$ which is even, so the summation of $\ell_i$ in closed subshells is always an even number.
 The summation of quantum numbers $\sum_{i}\ell_{i}$ over open (unfilled) subshells of odd orbitals ($\ell$ odd) determines the parity of the term symbol.
 If the number of electrons in this reduced summation is odd (even) then the parity is also odd (even).

 When it is odd, the parity of the term symbol is indicated by a superscript letter "o", otherwise it is omitted:

 Alternatively, parity may be indicated with a subscript letter "g" or "u", standing for gerade (German for "even") or ungerade ("odd"):

 Ground state term symbol

-It is relatively easy to calculate the term symbol for the ground state of an atom using Hund's rules.
-It corresponds with a state with maximum S and L.
+It is relatively easy to predict the term symbol for the ground state of an atom using Hund's rules.
+It corresponds to a state with maximum S and L.